nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK5/README.md

 ![Task1 Ports](8.png)
 ![Task1 Ports](9.png)

-The screenshots confirm that VLAN tags have been successfully applied to the respective ports on the switch.
+Switch screenshots confirm that VLAN tags have been successfully applied to the respective ports on the switch.

 ---